 The other day I stumbled across this post from Chow about Backseat Grillers.
-It talks about those people that can’t help but be a little to involved with your grill at a barbecue.
-Those people that jump in and flip burgers, change temps and try to run the show for you.
+It talks about those people that can’t help but be a little too involved with your grill at a barbecue.
+People that jump in and flip burgers, change temps, and try to run the show for you.
 They are just trying to be helpful, but we all know how much this can grate on your nerves.

-I enjoyed the tips that the Chow article gave about sending these backseat grillers in the kitchen to find things and otherwise distracting them from the ‘help’ but how do you deal when you have an overly helpful guest?
+I enjoyed the tips that the Chow article gave about sending these backseat grillers in the kitchen to find things to otherwise distract them from the ‘help’.

 from Raptor Toe